nukaterrapin7/nukaterrapin7/README.md

 <h1>Hello Traveler!</h1>

 I'm Scott, and you've found my github!
-I am a full stakc software developer.
-In my off time I enjoy lots of avcitivies such as 🎮gaming🎲, 🧩puzzles, 📚reading fantasy novels, 📝writing stories, or 🏔️hiking any trails i can find.
+I am a full stack software engineer.
+In my off time I enjoy lots of activies such as 🎮gaming🎲, 🧩puzzles, 📚reading fantasy novels, 📝writing stories, or 🏔️hiking any trails I can find.

-Currently, I am a student at General Assembly learning React, and the MERN stack.

 I plan on learning a few other things such as C++, and Rust very soon!